dvatri/yii2-modal/README.md

 ## Installation

-Run to install extension:
+Run CLI command to install extension:

 	composer require tunect/yii2-modal

 That's it, module will work.
 Additional settings are optional.

-## Module settings
+## Optional settings

-To specify module name (default name is `modal`) set it in index.php or in config file (before config goes to Application constructor):
+To specify custom module name (default name is `modal`) set it in index.php or in config file (before config goes to Application constructor):

 	\tunect\Yii2Modal\Module::$moduleName = 'custom-modal';